Laboratory for Human Neurobiology

 - Educational research into the use of systems theory to improve educational outcomes in pre-college students via collaborations with local high schools.

-- Applied research in the emergency management space, merging theoretical systems in neuroscience and psychology with real-world applications in disaster relief and crisis prevention.
+- Applied research in the emergency management space, merging theoretical systems in neuroscience and psychology with real-world applications in disaster reresponse and crisis prevention.

-During the summer of 2017 the lab hosted two students from the Summer Program in Neuroscience (SPIN).
+During the summer of 2017 the Laboratory for Human Neurobiology hosted two students from the Summer Program in Neuroscience (SPIN).
 This innovative program gives high-achieving undergraduate students from colleges and universities around the country a head start in several areas of neuroscience.
-The SPIN program offers these students experiences that they would not normally get until they entered graduate school.
-Lelia Rosenkrans and Brian Rezendes joined the Laboratory for Human Neurobiology at the beginning of their SPIN experience and worked on annotating data gathered in a study on Parkinson’s Disease.
-The experience was rewarding for both the lab and the students, who continue to work on the project from off-campus locations as they complete their undergraduate education.
+The SPIN program provides experiences that these students would not normally get until they entered graduate school.
+Lelia Rosenkrans and Brian Rezende joined the Laboratory for Human Neurobiology at the beginning of their SPIN experience.
+Afetr training, they and on annotating data gathered in a study on Parkinson’s Disease.
+The experience was rewarding for both the lab and the students, who continue to work on this project from off-campus locations as they complete their undergraduate degrees.